About This Project

 Meet the Team

-Our full team consists of 7 undergraduate research assistants in Minnesota and Canada.
+Our full team consisted of 10 undergraduate research assistants in Minnesota and Canada.
 They have, thus far, been volunteering their time and efforts, and they are all strongly dedicated to supporting the LGBTQ+ community through research and service.
 Some are planning to go into counselling and others are planning to do public health research.

-Anna (she/her) is an undergrad student studying psychology at the University of Minnesota and participating as a research assistant in Yu-Chi's dissertation.
+Anna (they/them) is an undergrad student studying psychology at the University of Minnesota and participating as a research assistant in Yu-Chi's dissertation.

 Cody (they/he) is an undergrad student studying psychology at the University of Minnesota and participating as a research assistant in Yu-Chi's dissertation.